 New ADA nutrition guidelines this year make room for more personalized eating plans.
 “The key takeaway is that recommendations should be individualized,” says Isaacs.
 Does this mean intermittent fasting can play a role?
 Like keto and other low-carb diets, there are studies supporting the benefits, she says, but they can have the same adverse effects: electrolyte imbalances and very low blood sugar.
 “Intermittent fasting has had a lot of buzz [but] we still need more research to confirm that it is beneficial,” says Dr. Gabbay.
 Read about 15 diabetes superfoods.

 Continuous glucose monitoring

 Traditionally people have measured blood glucose levels by poking a finger and drawing blood, sometimes multiple times a day.
 Many people with diabetes still need to do that, but continuous glucose monitoring (CGM) continues to evolve as a technology to monitor blood glucose throughout of the day.
 The devices, which are usually used by people with type 1 diabetes, provide continuous glucose information so insulin therapy can be adjusted accordingly.
+(CGMs can be used as a tool to lower your A1C level.)
 One of the latest is the Eversense CGM System, approved by the FDA in June.
 There are four CGM devices currently on the market, says Issacs, and more in the pipeline.
 Even better, they’re becoming price competitive, adds Dr. Neinstein.
 Some CGM systems can even communicate with insulin pumps, making diabetes management easier and more effective, although studies so far have focused on type 1 diabetes, says Dr. Neinstein.